-Ciara’s Ex Future Pops Up on the Sidelines at Her Husband Russell Wilson’s NFL Game
+Ciara's Ex Future Attends Russell Wilson's NFL Game

 For the uninitiated, Ciara is married to Seahawks quarterback Russell Wilson.

+And while the star didn’t share any photos suggesting a run-in with her ex, Ciara did share a photo of her family of three after the Seahawks lost to the Falcons 20-36.

+“No Greater Blessing Than Having Family.
+We’re Proud Of You @Dangerusswilson,” she captioned a photo of her (sporting her husband’s jersey number) and Wilson swinging her son Future Zahir, 2.

-It’s unclear if Ciara was at the game but she did share a photo of her fellow pregnant pal, Seahawks DeShawn Shead’s wife Jessica Shead, just before the game on an airplane.
+Ciara also shared a photo of her fellow pregnant pal, Seahawks DeShawn Shead’s wife Jessica Shead, just before the game on an airplane.

 “We Were Talking and Our Babies Were Talking Too,” she wrote in the post, which showed her and Shead’s growing bellies.

 And while Ciara and Future may have been engaged and in love at one point, they are far from friendly exes.
-After Future blasted her on Twitter last January and claimed she was preventing the rapper from seeing their 19-month-old son Future Zahir, a source close to the singer told PEOPLE the claims were not true.
+After Future blasted her on Twitter last January and claimed she was preventing the rapper from seeing their son, a source close to the singer told PEOPLE the claims were not true.

 “Ciara has said that Future uses the situation to promote his music by staying in the press using her name,” said the source of the exes, who ended their engagement in August 2014.